DevendraThakare/housing.news/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 == Changelog ==

+= 4.9.1 =
+* Improved integration of 3rd party plugins for effects on the thumbnail

 = 4.9 =
 * Added option: Open post links in new windows
 * Renamed back: Hook 'rpwwt-widget-title' to 'widget-title' to let 3rd party plugins change the title
 * Improved sanitizing of stored variables
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend

 = 4.8 =
 * Added option: Show post author